Individualized Family Support Plan/Individual Education Plan

 Lead-K Family Services

-You might be familiar or unfamiliar with IFSP and IEP that are plan by early intervention or school to give support for your child development and education.
-Here are several information to help you to be better advocacy for your children.
+You might be familiar or unfamiliar with IFSP and IEP which are planned by early intervention or school to give support for your child's development and education.
+Here is information to help you to be better advocates for your children.

 What is an Individualized Family Support Plan (IFSP)?